azsdk/azsdk-docs/01-Subscription-Security-(SS)/Readme.md

 Yes, each of the components of the overall subscription provisioning setup can be individually run/controlled.
 You can run cmdlets in isolation for the following:
-1. RBAC roles/permissions
+1. RBAC roles/permissions - Set-AzSDKSubscriptionRBAC
-2. Alerts
+2. Alerts - Set-AzSDKAlerts
-3. ARM Policy
+3. ARM Policy - Set-AzSDKARMPolicies
-4. Azure Security Center configuration
+4. Azure Security Center configuration - Set-AzSDKAzureSecurityCenterPolicies

 [Back to top…](Readme.md#contents)